Jzaroli/Candidate-Search_App/README.md

 # Candidate-Search_App

 ## Description
-Think of this app as Tinder for prospective engineering candidates where you can scroll and click for users on GitHub.
+Think of this app as Tinder for prospective engineering candidates where you can review, save and pass on users from GitHub.
 You may access it here: https://candidate-search-app-ryre.onrender.com/

 ## Usage
 Screenshot: